UmairAwan128/MERN-CRUD-Generator/README.md

 and `tables[2].name` means on the second object of tables array there is a `name` property which has the error, the error is telling that `name` property value should be a string whose first letter should be capital.
 -  `instance.appSchema.tables[5].columns[1].required is not of a type(s) boolean`, here `instance.appSchema` means first `instance` means your schema file and `appSchema` is the property of schema, and the complete error statement means inside the `appSchema` we have and `tables` array and `tables[5].columns[1].required` means on the fifth object of tables array there is a `columns` array whose first index has the `required` property which has the error, the error is telling that `required` property supports type `boolean` and its value can be either `true` or `false`.
--  `invalid table name used on firstTable of instance.appSchema.relations[3], please specify name of table that you provided in scheema`, here `instance.appSchema` means first `instance` means your schema file and `appSchema` is the property of schema, and the complete error statement means inside the `appSchema` we have and `relations` array and `firstTable of relations[3]` means on the third object of relations array there is a `firstTable` property which has the error, the error is telling that `firstTable` property value should be same as the `name` property of any of the `tables` array object of respective schema.
+-  `invalid table name used on firstTable of instance.appSchema.relations[3], please specify name of table that you provided in scheema `, here `instance.appSchema` means first `instance` means your schema file and `appSchema` is the property of schema, and the complete error statement means inside the `appSchema` we have and `relations` array and `firstTable of relations[3]` means on the third object of relations array there is a `firstTable` property which has the error, the error is telling that `firstTable` property value should be same as the `name` property of any of the `tables` array object of respective schema.
 -  `There can only be one relation between two tables, relation between Order and Product are defined twice on instance.appSchema.relations[3] and instance.appSchema.relations[4]` means first `instance` means your schema file and `appSchema` is the property of schema, and the complete error statement means inside the `appSchema` we have and `relations` array and `relations[n]` means a specific object of relations array and the error statement is telling that two relation object have same `firstTable` and `secondTable` value but have different `relationType` property value means you are trying to create multiple relations b/w two entities and it is not possible remove any of them to resole error.
--  `invalid column name used in secondTableColumn on instance.appSchema.relations[3], please specify name of column that exist in Product scheema.`, here `instance.appSchema` means first `instance` means your schema file and `appSchema` is the property of schema, and the complete error statement means inside the `appSchema` we have and `relations` array and `firstTable of relations[3]` means on the third object of relations array there is a `secondTableColumn` property which has the error, the error is telling that `secondTableColumn` property value should be same as the `name` property of any of the `columns` array object of respective table you mentioned in the `secondTable` property.
+-  `invalid column name used in secondTableColumn on instance.appSchema.relations[3], please specify name of column that exist in Product scheema .`, here `instance.appSchema` means first `instance` means your schema file and `appSchema` is the property of schema, and the complete error statement means inside the `appSchema` we have and `relations` array and `firstTable of relations[3]` means on the third object of relations array there is a `secondTableColumn` property which has the error, the error is telling that `secondTableColumn` property value should be same as the `name` property of any of the `columns` array object of respective table you mentioned in the `secondTable` property.

-## Sample Scheema File
+## Sample Schema File

    The following is a sample schema for an Ecommerace Application and it uses all datatypes,relations and fearures supported.
 ```json